deplicator/Review/README.md

 Visual Studios
 --------------
-Copy and paste is the key.
+Copy and paste is what I do.

-Compileing with g++ sort time functions become useless, they're all 0.
+Compileing with g++ timing the sort functions becomes useless, they're all 0.
 On the other hand, compiling in Visual Studios will give a result in seconds (fractions of seconds in most cases) even with the default of only 4 elements.
 Aparently Visual Studios takes a long time to cout.